-- •each non-employee director is entitled to receive an annual fee from us of \$40,000; - •the chair of our Board will receive an annual fee from us of \$30,000; - •the chair of our audit committee will receive an annual fee from us of \$20,000; - •the chair of our compensation committee will receive an annual fee from us of \$15,000; - •the chair of our nominating and corporate governance committee will receive an annual fee from us of \$10,000; and - •each non-chairperson member of the audit committee, the compensation committee, and the nominating and corporate governance committee will receive annual fees from us of \$10,000, \$7,500, and \$5,000, respectively.
+- each non-employee director is entitled to receive an annual fee from us of \$40,000; - the chair of our Board will receive an annual fee from us of \$30,000; - the chair of our audit committee will receive an annual fee from us of \$20,000; - the chair of our compensation committee will receive an annual fee from us of \$15,000; - the chair of our nominating and corporate governance committee will receive an annual fee from us of \$10,000; and - each non-chairperson member of the audit committee, the compensation committee, and the nominating and corporate governance committee will receive annual fees from us of \$10,000, \$7,500, and \$5,000, respectively.

-Each non-employee director receives an annual option grant in an amount to be determined annually by our Compensation Committee in consultation with an independent compensation consultant, to purchase shares of our common stock under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future, which shall vest in 12 equal monthly installments, the first vesting date to occur on the one-month anniversary of the grant date (the "Annual Non-Employee Director Grant").
-Each non-employee director that joins our Board receives an initial option grant to purchase that number of shares of our common stock under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future, equal to two times the Annual Non-Employee Director Grant, which shall vest in 12 equal monthly installments, the first vesting date to occur on the one-month anniversary of the grant date.
+Each non-employee director receives an annual equity award grant in an amount and on vesting terms, if applicable, to be determined annually by our Compensation Committee in consultation with an independent compensation consultant under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future (the "Annual Non-Employee Director Grant").
+Each non-employee director that joins our Board receives an initial grant to purchase that number of shares of our common stock under our existing equity incentive plan, or any other equity incentive plan, or any other equity incentive plan we may adopt in the future, equal to two times the Annual Non-Employee Director Grant, which shall vest one year from the grant date, or other award with equivalent value and vesting terms to be determined by the Compensation Committee.
 Upon a change in control, as defined in our equity incentive plan, 100% of the shares underlying these options shall become vested and exercisable immediately prior to such change in control.